ERNICommunity/3d-printing-brownbag/slides.md

 * Has presets for a wide variety of 3D printers, including Prusa
 * More intuitive UI compared to Slic3r
 * Can set all the main and most of the detailed print options
-* For Prusa-specific settings (such as Linear Advance) it's best to use Slic3r
+* For Prusa-specific settings (such as Linear Advance) it's best to use Slic3r and/or PrusaControl

 ---